Praveenx1/Face_Recognition_PyPi/README.md

 Face Recognition

 Welcome to the Face Recognition project, a Python library that allows you to recognize and manipulate faces easily.
 This project leverages the power of dlib's state-of-the-art face recognition built with deep learning.
 The model boasts an impressive accuracy of 99.38% on the Labeled Faces in the Wild benchmark.
-Features
+Features.
 Recognize and manipulate faces from Python or via the command line.
 Simple and easy-to-use face recognition library.
-    Utilizes dlib's powerful face recognition capabilities.
-    Achieves a remarkable accuracy of 99.38% on the Labeled Faces in the Wild benchmark.
+Utilizes dlib's powerful face recognition capabilities.Achieves a remarkable accuracy of 99.38% on the Labeled Faces in the Wild benchmark.

 Installation
 Requirements